*** Original Article ***

 Will Broner’s Sexcapade Partner Win This Revenge Porn Lawsuit?

 What are Reyes’ chances of winning this lawsuit?
 It depends.
-If she can somehow prove she and Broner struck a verbal agreement (i.e., the other participant heard the agreement and submits an affidavit of that fact, or declares such in a deposition), then Reyes will most probably emerge victorious in this revenge porn legal bout.
+If she can prove she and Broner struck a verbal agreement (i.e., the other participant heard the agreement and submits an affidavit of that fact), Reyes could win.

-That said, good money is on it settling this suit out of court.
+That said, good money is on a settlement.
 Why?
 For one, Reyes isn’t asking for a boat-load of cash.
-She only requested a reasonable – for this situation — $30,000.
-Considering Broner’s bank account is about $500,000 fatter thanks to the Molina purse, there’s a good chance he’ll just settle to make this go away.
+She only requested a reasonable – (for this situation) — $30,000.
+Considering Broner’s bank account is about $500,000 fatter thanks to the Molina purse, there’s a chance he’ll just settle to make this go away.

 First.
-If you want to agree to a sex tape, but don’t want it hitting the Internet, get your partner to sign an agreement to that effect ahead of time.
+If you agree to a sex tape, but don’t want it online, get your partner to sign an agreement to that effect ahead of time.

 Speak With A Revenge Porn Attorney

 Are you suffering through a revenge porn situation?
 Several states have already passed anti-revenge porn laws – and many more are on the way.
-Regardless of whether or not your state has a revenge porn law yet, in certain situations, you can get prurient material removed from the Internet without the help of a dedicated revenge porn law.
+Moreover, in certain situations, you may be able to remove prurient material from the Internet without the help of a dedicated revenge porn law.

-Contact Kelly / Warner today to learn more about your revenge porn legal options.
+Get in touch to learn more about your legal options.
+We’re here to help.

-May this doctor defamation tale serve as a cautionary one.
+May this doctor defamation case serve as a cautionary one.
 The lesson?
 Don’t sue for defamation over a situation you initiated.

 Acrimonious Doctor Departure Results In AAR

 Back in 2003, a doctor locked heads with administrators at his medical facility.
 Ultimately, the doctor quit instead of dealing with the office tension.
-Deciphering from available documents, he received a severance package on departure.
+Judging from available documents, he received a severance package.

-Immediately after the doctor peaced-out, administrators – in accordance with the facility’s operating procedures – submitted an Adverse Action Report about the acrimonious ending of the doctor’s and hospital’s professional relationship.
+Immediately after the doctor left, administrators – in accordance with the facility’s operating procedures – submitted an Adverse Action Report about the doctor’s departure.